With Pope in town, ribald Rio a land of outdoor confessionals

 The sun.
 The sand.
 The absolution.

-Often, tourists and travellers leave this hedonist hotspot with a feeling of guilt.
+Often, tourists and travelers leave this hedonist hotspot with a feeling of guilt.
 This week, however, thousands of young visitors are dropping to their knees and asking for forgiveness.

 Never mind that they might still fall prey to the temptations of the famous nightclubs, bars and beaches of the coastal metropolis, let alone the allure of the many other young pilgrims gathered here for a week long visit by Pope Francis.